Booking your trip to Disneyland

 • If you have little kids or babies, we like to ask for a ground level room.
 This way, the stroller is already packed and ready to go and you just have to top up snacks, etc… and your littles can climb in and not have to get out for stairs etc. Don’t forget to ask for a crib (no need to pack a play pen).
 Make sure to book it ahead of time.

 • If you have a car, check to see if it’s free to park at your hotel.
 We are increasingly finding that there is a parking fee per day at the hotels.
-Sometimes the fee has been waved (here’s looking at you Best Western Plus Stovall’s!), other times we’ve been told that it isn’t an option.
+Sometimes the fee has been waived (here’s looking at you Best Western Plus Stovall’s!), other times we’ve been told that it isn’t an option.

 Specific Hotels: